Ardleigh Green Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement